Stenberg-N/focusboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](https://opensource.org/licenses/MIT)
 [![Latest Release](https://img.shields.io/github/v/release/Stenberg-N/focusboard?label=Latest)](https://github.com/Stenberg-N/focusboard/releases)

+### This project is now included in [FinRadar](https://github.com/Stenberg-N/fin-radar), and will therefore not be updated in the near future.

 Primarily a note taking app, but also implements a calendar and a timer.
 Still very much lacking in many features.
 Plan is to add a local, small AI model that is completely optional to make summarizations from texts, e.g. pick important dates from an email.

 ## Screenshots